This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Endoscopy: This test is done to see the inside of your digestive tract.
+- A colonoscopy may be used to look at your intestines with a scope.
 A scope (long bendable tube with a light on the end) is used to take pictures.
-This test may show problems with how your digestive tract is working.
+This test may show swollen diverticula or bleeding.
 Samples may be taken from your digestive tract and sent to a lab for tests.
+Bleeding may be controlled with tools that are inserted through the scope.

-- Drainage: Your healthcare provider may insert a small tube through an incision in your abdomen to drain pus from infected diverticula.
-This is done to reduce inflammation or treat infection.
+- Drainage of an infected diverticula may be done to reduce inflammation or treat infection.
+Your healthcare provider may insert a small tube through an incision in your abdomen to drain pus from diverticula.

 After treatment, diverticulitis may come back.
 You may have more infections in your intestines or urinary tract.
 Your intestines could stop working correctly or rupture (tear).
 Bowel movement or urine could begin to leak into your other organs.
 This can be life-threatening.